 Most CEOs and COOs have some degree of financial operations know-how, from a strong finance background to a good general understanding of the finance function.
 But, even for those who carry impressive financial bona fides, it’s probably been a while since they were on the finance front lines.
 Officers running smaller companies can be at an even greater disadvantage, and finding themselves without a trusted CFO can really leave them scrambling.
 Their limited bench often means there isn’t an existing team member ready to step into a CFO’s shoes even for the short term.
 If merger and acquisition activity is thrown into the mix for companies of any size, things can become even more complicated, and the need for financial leadership and acumen only increases.

-Interim CFO Services can help in all of these situations.
+Interim CFO services can help in all of these situations.
 Interim CFOs bring up-to-date and highly nuanced knowledge that spans from finance to accounting.
-The latter is especially critical given the accounting knowledge gap that CFO consulting firms almost always find.
+The latter is especially critical given the accounting knowledge gap that CFO consulting services firms almost always find.
 Understandably, very few CEOs or COOs have been steeped in the minutiae of accounting, and it’s certainly not their job to focus on such details now.
 CFOs tend to be finance-driven rather than accounting-driven, and even those with accounting experience typically rely on a CAO or controller to keep up with changing regulations, technology and procedures.
 An Interim CFO with an accounting background can inject new ideas and up-to-date precision into the accounting function, turning something that people often view as tedious and boring into innovation that can have a powerful impact on the bottom line.

 The Reality Check of an Interim CFO Consultant

 Unlike Jack Nicholson in A Few Good Men, an experienced Interim CFO knows you can handle the truth.
 S/he will tell it like it is and also ask questions without fear of appearing not to know it all.
 In-house employees, including CFOs, don’t always feel the same freedom when talking to the superiors who sign their paychecks.